shireen215/supops/python2.2/README.md

-# AWS IAM User Provisioning with Python — Step-by-step Guide (boto3)
+# AWS IAM User Provisioning with Python

 This guide shows how to automate IAM user onboarding on AWS using a simple Python (boto3) script.
 It's beginner-friendly and walks through prerequisites, required IAM permissions, the provisioning script, how to run it, and how to verify the created user.